Dolibarr/dolibarr/.github/CONTRIBUTING.md

 Pull Request (PR) process is the process to submit a change (enhancement, bug fix, ...) into the code of the project.
 There is some rules to know and a process to follow to optimize the chance to have PRs merged efficiently...

 * A PR must be atomic.
 It means it must contains the lower possible changes for 1 need (1 bug fix or 1 new feature) without breaking usability of code.
-If a PR can be split into several PRs, it means your PR is not atomic.
+If a PR can be split into several PRs, it often means your PR is not atomic.

 * Your Pull Request (PR) must pass the Continuous Integration checks and code quality checks.